Ashle3/PythonDataStructures/2-linked_lists.md

 Within the if portion of our if statement, let's create another if statement that handles the insertion if the current node is the tail.

+** Don't forget to add a __return__ keyword after the inner if statement.
+We need the return keyword there so that the function can finish after we insert the new node.

 ```python
 def insert_middle(self, value, new_value):